Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 4

 six wks before, when first they came out

-here, saw a periscope & a conning tower 1 1/2
+here - saw a periscope & a conning tower 1½

 miles away.
-We also passed the monster.
+We also passed the monitor.

-The Navy wd not come out to fire This
+The Navy wd not come out to fire this

 mg. when asked - I dont blame them.
 I daresay